Listing Your Employment History on Your Application

 - You worked for an employer where your previous supervisors and/or coworkers no longer work.

 Fill everything out as though they still worked there.
 Use the business address on the application, and on the C&F form, and list that person as your supervisor on the C&F form.
-Even if they don’t still work there, most business will have an HR department that can check your personnel file.
+Even if they don’t still work there, most businesses will have an HR department that can check your personnel file.
 If we need any additional information or references from you, we will contact you later in the investigation process.

 - You worked for a large business or corporation.
 Should you list the corporate address, or the local address of the building where you physically worked?